Bioenergy Research and Development at CanmetENERGY

-Our vision is to increase the share of sustainable bioenergy in Canada’s energy mix and to advance Canada’s bioenergy supply through targeted research and development in partnership with industry.
+Our vision is to increase the share of sustainable bioenergy in Canada’s energy mix and to advance Canada’s bioenergy supply through targeted R&D in partnership with industry.
 We also strive to lead Canada in developing dynamic biorefineries capable of providing clean and economic bioenergy and bioproducts from Canada’s vast renewable biomass resources.
-We conduct a wide range of research activities from proof of concept to continuous pilot plant processes for certain technologies.
+Our laboratories are capable of a wide range of research activities, from proof of concept to continuous pilot plant processes for certain technologies.
 See our facilities section for further information.

 Recent bioenergy advancements include:

 - converting wastes such as restaurant grease to high-quality diesel fuels